 Options for mobile devices are not available until you set the MDM authority to Intune.

 The Microsoft Intune Software Publisher starts when you add or modify apps from the Intune administrator console.
 From the publisher, you select and configure a software installer type that will either:

 - Upload apps (programs for computers or apps for mobile devices) to be stored in Intune cloud storage.

 - Link to an online store or web application.

 Before you begin to use the software publisher, you must install the full version of Microsoft .NET Framework 4.0.
 After installation, you might have to restart your computer before the software publisher will open correctly.

 Cloud storage space

-All apps that you create by using the software installer installation type (for example, a line-of-business app) are packaged and uploaded to Microsoft Intune cloud storage.
+All apps that you create by using the software installer installation type are uploaded to Microsoft Intune cloud storage.
 A trial subscription of Intune includes 2 gigabytes (GB) of cloud-based storage that is used to store managed apps and updates.
 Your full subscription includes 20 GB of storage space.